Magic (UK radio station): Mellow Magic

 Mellow Magic is a digital-only service of timeless relaxing classics, launched in March 2016 along with Magic Chilled.
 It continues to broadcast as part of the Sound Digital national multiplex jointly owned by Bauer.
 The Mellow Magic station was built on the successful Magic night-time programming strand of the same name.
 Fran Godfrey has hosted the breakfast show on Mellow Magic, since the station's official launch; the station previously simulcast the Mellow Magic programmes of the main Magic station, but this ceased when Magic temporarily flipped to a Christmas music format. in autumn 2023; shortly afterward, Mellow Magic switched its digital radio broadcast from mono DAB to stereo DAB+ but ultimately remained active as a permanent part of the network.

 On 28 February 2025, Fran Godfrey is stepping down on breakfast but she will be staying on Mellow Magic doing Sunday Afternoons from 12pm until 4pm.
 The replacement will be Jen Thomas.

 On 3 March 2025, Mellow Magic has refreshed their jingles matching Magic Radio's jingles.

 On 9 May 2025, Mellow Magic is dropping the strapline "Timeless Relaxing Classics" and changing it to "Best Variety of Relaxing Classics."

 On 16 May 2025, Mellow Magic has redone their logo to complete their refresh.

+On 19 January 2026, Jen Thomas is stepping down from her position on Mellow Magic Breakfast, She will be moving to Magic Musicals Afternoons & Virgin Radio UK on Saturday & Sunday from 2am to 6am.
+Claire Sturgess will be taking over her role from 2 February 2026.